Introduction to AbaPerls

 Through the years, several of my co-workers have provided valuable input and ideas, and I particularly like to mention Leif Jettman and Jan Afrell who have suffered from bugs due to quick check-ins, less ideal design decisions etc.

 And of course, due credit should go to Larry Wall who originally designed Perl.
-Without this powerful language AbaPerls would not have been possible.
+Without this powerful language AbaPerls would never have come into existence.
+I would also like to thank Jan Dubois who wrote Win32::OLE without which the connection to SourceSafe would not have been possible and Toshiyuki Yamato who wrote Win32::CLR that made the connection to TFS possible.

 License

-Perl is free software, available under the http://www.perl.com/pub/a/language/misc/Artistic.html.
+Perl is free software, available under the Perl Artistic Licensce.

 Contact Information